Chapter 2#

 In this next MUSICA Fortran example, we will setup a MICM solver, starting with a set of MICM configuration files, and run the solver for a single integration time step.

-The MICM configuration is specified in a top-level config.json file, which simply lists the chemical species configuration file followed by the reactions configuration file.
+The top-level MICM configuration config.json file simply lists the configuration files to parse.
+In this case, these are the chemical species configuration file species.json and the reactions configuration file reactions.json.

 For this example, we will have a system of three chemical species A, B, and C, defined in the JSON file species.json as follows: